Around The Body

 ingredients: 25m2 participatory mood-form, motorbike, performing designer as a navigator, 4hrs long performance

 kindly supported by Wang Motorcycles

 • Art (22), • Data Visualization (8), • Exibition (11), • Participation (8), • Performance (13), • Portfolio (25), • Research (22), • Social (16), • Web (8)

 Parade explores narcissism in today’s world.
 It questions the ecstasy of parading the self to the world—duplicating the self or achieving the image of the ideal self as a means of achieving a sense of value, distinction or immortality.

 How do we construct our identity in a post-representational digital reality?
 Parade is a fantasy rainy world, where hearts together with hundreds of other emojis orgasmically fly across the screen.

-Yllis makes experimental electronic pop, melding a myriad of sonic influences to create a musical image of the future—a vision of globalized culture streaming through wireles internet pipelines, borderless andhyperconnected.
+Yllis makes experimental electronic pop, melding a myriad of sonic influences to create a musical image of the future—a vision of globalised culture streaming through wireless internet pipelines, borderless andhyperconnected.

 Shadows in Paradise

 Exposure to mass media arouses fear.
 Even if the frightening scenarios are fictional they blind us and make us unable to act.
 Fortunately, we can train to overcome this stream of dread.

 Visitors of the exhibition were asked to come and break the spell of apprehension during an enchanting ritual.